abitdodgy/abitdodgy.github.io/_posts/2015-08-30-dynamic-maintenance-mode-for-rails.md

 end
 {% endhighlight %}

 The `skip_before_action` ensures that we don't check for maintenance mode when we are viewing the maintenance page itself.
 This stops the application from going into an infinite loop.
-We also have to explicitly use `render` so that we can set the HTTP status code to to *503*, which stands for `:service_unavailable`.
+We have to explicitly use `render` to set the HTTP status code to *503*, which stands for `:service_unavailable`.
 The default status code in Rails is *200*, or `:success`.

-We could stop now, but for better usability we should redirect away from the maintenance page and back to the app if the mode is disabled.
-This is a small change, and it's important--especially if your maintenance page is minimalistic, and has no navigation--because some users will refresh the page hoping that the maintenance page will go away by itself.
-If you don't redirect the user back, he or she could be stuck until frustrated enough to type the app's URL in the address bar.
-Plus, we made the effort to add friendly forwarding, and unless we make this change we will not have a chance to use it.
+We can stop now, but for better usability we should redirect away from the maintenance page and back to the app if the mode is disabled.
+It's a small change, but it's important--especially if your maintenance page has no navigation--because many users will refresh the page hoping the app will appear again.
+If we don't redirect the user back, he or she could be stuck until frustrated enough to type the app's root URL in the address bar.
+Plus, we made the effort to add friendly forwarding, and unless we make this change we will not have a chance to use it here.

-Inside the show action we want to redirect back to the application under two conditions:
+For `maintenance_controller#show` we should redirect back to the application under two conditions:

 1. If maintenance mode is disabled.
 2. If the IP address is whitelisted.

-We can use a before filter to add this extra functionality.
+We can use a `before_action` to add this extra functionality.

 {% highlight ruby %}
 class MaintenanceController < ApplicationController